-Proposed Professional Learning Activity Application: What will I do with the knowledge and skills I have learned to change my school leadership practice? with the knowledge changed school skills I have learned leadership practice change my school impact school 0 0 0 0 How will I know that I am making progress and achieving my goal?
+Proposed Professional Learning Activity Application: What will I do with the knowledge and skills I have learned to change my school leadership practice?
+Outcomes: How will the changed school leadership practice impact school performance?
+Target Completion Date 0 0 0 0

+How will I know that I am making progress and achieving my goal?

 What supports might I need to complete the activity and achieve my goal?